 4. The Bill will come in to operation on a day to be fixed by Proclamation.
-To enable agencies to consult the DPA on the conformity of their acts and practices with the IPPs, the DPA will not be able to investigate complaints of acts or practices done or engaged in earlier than 6 months following the commencement of the Bill.
+To enable agencies to consult the DPA on the conformity of their acts and practices with the IPPs, the DPA will not, by virtue of cl.20(2), be able to investigate complaints of acts or practices done or engaged in earlier than 6 months following the commencement of the Bill.